 A written statement of the final decision on the waiver request; and

-If a program is not approvable to be included in a 477 plan without an agency granting the waiver at issue, notice of the right to file an appeal in accordance with IV.B.13.b.
-Such an appeal notice should not include notice of the interagency dispute resolution process referenced in IV.13.b.1 since that step has already been completed.
-Once the waiver request is resolved, the 477 plan will be amended, as necessary, by the tribe to include the resolution.
+If the Secretary of the Interior has determined that a program is not approvable to be included in a 477 plan without an agency granting the waiver at issue, notice of the right to file an appeal in accordance with IV.B.12.1.
+Once the waiver request is resolved, the tribe may amend its 477 plan, as necessary, to include the resolution.

-If the waiver request was approved, then the plan shall include the affected program and make any necessary amendments to ensure proper and lawful implementation.
+If the waiver request was approved, then the plan shall include the affected program.
 The plan may explicitly state which portions of statute, regulation, or requirements have been waived.

 If the waiver request was denied, then BIA shall provide notice to the tribe so it can revise the plan accordingly.
 Such revisions may include, but are not limited to, removing the related program from the 477 plan or including the program with specific requirements/conditions in the 477 plan to reflect the decision.

-Unless otherwise specified in the waiver approval, the duration of a waiver lasts only as long as the 477 plan that is approved.
-Once the plan expires, if an Indian tribe wants to include an agency’s program in a renewed 477 plan, the tribe must renew its waiver request.

 Transfer and Award of Funds